Prashantsingh-97/grocery-stop/README.md

 # Grocers Stop

-Get started by running `npm i` and then `npm start`
+Get started by running `npm i` and then `npm start`.

-Code along project from react-tutorial.app by JAD JOUBRAN
+Code along project from react-tutorial.app by JAD JOUBRAN with some added CSS and react functionalities.

 ---